Learn to Read Music

 Knowing how to read music fluently, how to spot the key of a piece quickly, what all those Italian and German musical terms mean make learning pieces much faster and make sight-reading much easier.
 Knowing how to form chords and develop harmony can make the difference between composing an average piece and a great piece.
 And most exam boards who offer practical exams require you to pass a music theory exam before you can progress to the higher grades.

-Don't be scared of theory.
 It's actually quite easy once you get the hang of it - and this website is here to help you do that!
 Check back often and find out what is new to learn and apply to your playing.
 As for fun...well, quite a few people argue with me about that - but once they begin learning the concepts and see how they all fit together most people agree it can be fun...not as much fun as Disney World maybe...but still fun!
-I have taught class and instrumental music to school students from 7 to 18 and to adults.
-I have a website about how to practice more effectively - Essential Music Practice.
-Check it out and supercharge your practice as well as your theory!

 Simon